NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 1. Always take notes in English

-If the segment is in Nepali, then taking notes in English makes sense because this you’ve done the translation partly before speaking.
+If the segment is in Nepali, then taking notes in English makes sense because while taking notes you’ve done the translation too.
 However, if the segment is in English, then still take notes in English not Nepali.
 The reason is pretty simple.

 If you don’t believe me, you can see it for yourself.
 Download our free resources or go to NepaliNaati’s YouTube channel and practise note-taking in both languages.
 You’ll then realise that it’s much easier to take notes in English regardless of the segment’s language.
 However, while taking notes in the exam, if you cannot think of the English translation for a Nepali word immediately, then simply write down that word in Nepali as it is.
 You might memorise the translation of that word later on while speaking.